-'a .
-Clerk of the House of Representatives Secretary of th Legislative Resource Center Office of Publ B-100 Cancos Building 222 Hart Built Wathington, DC 20515 Wathington, D Ing SECRETARY GRINE SECRETARY GRINE SECRETARY GRINE SEC

-LOBBYING REGISTRA Lobbying Disclosure Act of 1995 (Section

-Check if this is an Amendod Registration 📮 2.
-House Identification Number 1.
-Effective Date of Registration August 25, 1999

-Senate Identification Number

-ms & Associates, Inc.

-Address 517 C. Street, N E

-Cky Washington State DC Zip 20002

-Principal place of business (if different from lin City e 3) State/Zip (or Country)

-5. Telephone number and contact name (20.2) 543-4455 Co Mancy Williams E-mail (optional)

-6. General description of registrant's business or a

-Government Relations Con sultants

-Address 555 University Ave

-City Sacramento State CA Zip 95825

-Principal place of business (if different from lin City e 7) State/Zip (or Country)

-9. General description of client's business or activ ities

-Growers Association

-this section has served as a "covered executive weted to act as a lobbyist for the client identified on line 7.
-If any person listed in branch official" or "covered legislative branch official" within two years of first unive and/or legislative position(s) in which the person served.

-Name Covered Official Position (if applicable)

-Nancy William

-Anita Brown

-11 - 11 - 11 - 11 - 11 - 11 - 11 - 11
+Clerk of the House of Representatives Socretary of the Sense Legislative Resource Center Socretary of the Sense Office of Public Resource Socretary Office of Public Resource Society Washington, DC 20015 Washington, DC 20010 SECTE THE CONTROL SEASE FULL FOR THE SEASE GO FEE 14 FM R2: 14 Lobbying Disclosure Act of 1995 (Section 4) ffective Date of Registration August 25, 1999 te Identification Number REGISTRANT 3.
+Registrant name Schramm, Williams & Assoc iates, Inc. Address 517 C Street, NE Cky Washington State DC Zip 20002 Principal place of business (if different from line 3) City State/Zip (or Country) Telephone number and contact name (20.2) 5.4.1=4.455 Contact Nancy General description of registrant's business or activities.
+Contact Nancy Contact Williams E-mail (optional) CLIENT A Labbying flow is required to file a separative registration for each instelled "left" and proceed to the 18 City Sacramento State CA Zip 95825 Principal place of business (if different from line 7) City State/Zip (or Country) 9.
+General description of client's business or activities Growers Association LOBBYISTS 10.
+Name of each individual who has agted or is expected to act as a limbs section has served as a "covered executive branch official" acting as a lobbyist for the client, state the executive and/or legis or "covered legislative branch official" within two years of first Name - Covered Official Position (if applicable) Nancy Williams Anita Brown